nadia-eecs/mouse-bps-labeler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+To configure the active learner.
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites